abruzzi/react-application-is-not-a-thing/readme.md

 //...
 ```

-It defined a `fetchPaymentMethods` function inside, which will `fetch` data from a remote service.
-It will check if everything goes well and if the returned array has any elements.
-If there are, it converts the fetched data into a shape defined as `LocalPaymentMethod` and amend one more pre-defined item `cash` into a list, and then sets it as a `state`, named `paymentMethods`.
+This hook defines a `fetchPaymentMethods` function which will `fetch` data from a remote service.
+This function checks if everything goes well and if the returned array has any elements.
+If there are, the function converts the fetched data into a shape defined as `LocalPaymentMethod`, appends the pre-defined `cash` item into a list, before setting it as a `state`, named `paymentMethods`.

-Note here the response from remote is defined as type `RemotePaymentMethod`, and that type is from the service side that we don’t have control of, so we’ll have to make the conversion here instead so that it can be used in the JSX.
+Note here the response from remote is defined as type `RemotePaymentMethod`, and that type is from the service side that we don’t have control of, so we’ll have to make the conversion here so it can be used in the JSX.

 After this big block of code in `Payment` component, there is the actual `render`, which is relatively straightforward thanks to the declarative API.
-It uses the data passed in (and state data defined by `useState`) for initial rendering, and whenever these data are changed, React will re-render the component.
+It uses the data passed in (and state data defined by `useState`) for initial rendering, and whenever this data changes, React will re-render the component.

 ```tsx
 return (